Columbus is a cool place where lots of cool things happen.

 Anthony Thomas Candy Company produces 50,000 lbs of chocolate daily at their Columbus factory.
 That’s somewhere between the weight of a Greyhound Bus and an armored infantry vehicle.
 So crazy.

 Phillips on Wheels is the latest incarnation of Phillips Original Coney Island, a Franklinton restaurant that opened in 1912.
 It’s always coney time now, people.

-8. We have a super tiny park named after a problematic historic figure.
+8. We have a super tiny park named after a problematic figure from history.

 The smallest park in the city is Christopher Columbus Park in the Short North.
 The tiny triangular park was originally created in 1976 and rededicated in 2004 after upgrades to planting beds, bricks, benches, and more.
 It may be tiny, but it’s more than he deserves.
 (Yeah, I said it.)

 9. Columbus has always been a city of hipsters.

 We did lots of things first.
 But one of the coolest fun facts is that Goodale Park was one of the first three parks in America to be formed as pleasure grounds.
 Whatever you think that means, you’re probably wrong.
 The parks were designed to give workers access to clean, open, green space as urban areas developed around the parks.

 10. The Main Library originally wanted to be in Goodale Park.

 Back in the 1930s, a ruthless bunch of individuals, aka, library folk, fought tooth and nail for the Main Library to go in at Goodale Park.
 They even threatened legal action!
 Personally, I’m glad they didn’t go through with it.
 I like the library right where it is: 5 minutes from my house.